Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

-Traveling to China in spring is probably one of the best decisions!
-The cold winter landscape gives way to vivid greenery and pink and white blossoms, making Chinese cities even more magical.
+Are you planning a trip to China from March to May and wondering which locations you absolutely can’t miss?
+Spring in China is absolutely the best season.
+The cold winter landscape transforms into a vivid carpet of greenery and pink and white blossoms, making Chinese cities even more beautiful.

 Why is Spring the Best Time to Visit China?